drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 **Discussion:** <br>
 The sample processed 4.4 times faster with significantly lower memory usage.
 However, results from the sample may differ slightly from the full dataset — rare movies with very few ratings may not appear in the sample at all.
 For this dataset, sampling is most useful during the development phase when testing groupby logic, visualisations, or filtering conditions.
 Final conclusions should always be drawn from the full dataset.

-Overall, data type optimisation is not mainly used to improve loading speed.
-Instead, it is used to reduce long-term memory usage so that downstream processing becomes more efficient.

 ---

 ### 5.5 Strategy 5: Parallel Processing with Scalable Libraries